Healthcare in the Netherlands: Hospitals

+Unless it is an emergency, a hospital visit in the Netherlands must require a referral from a medical professional (e.g. GP).

 International comparisons

 In 2015 the Netherlands maintained its number one position at the top of the annual Euro health consumer index, which compares healthcare systems in Europe, scoring 916 of a maximum 1,000 points.
 The Netherlands is the only country that has been in the top three ranking in every Euro health consumer index published since 2005.
 On 48 indicators such as patient rights and information, accessibility, prevention and outcomes, the Netherlands secured its top position among 37 European countries for the fifth year in a row.

 The Netherlands was also ranked first in a study comparing the health care systems of the United States, Australia, Canada, Germany and New Zealand.

 Ever since a major reform of the health care system in 2006, the Dutch system received more points in the Index each year.
 According to the Health Consumer Powerhouse, the Netherlands has 'a chaos system', meaning patients have a great degree of freedom from where to buy their health insurance, to where they get their healthcare service.
 But the difference between the Netherlands and other countries is that the chaos is managed.
 Healthcare decisions are being made in a dialogue between the patients and healthcare professionals.

 In November 2007 the leading peer-reviewed journal of health policy thought and research published the results of a survey of adults' health care experiences in the Netherlands, Germany and five English-speaking countries.
 The survey Toward Higher-Performance Health Systems concluded that the Dutch public stood out for its positive views.
 Of the Dutch adults surveyed, 59 percent said that they were very confident of receiving high quality and safe health care, compared to only 35 percent of the American adults surveyed.

 Based on public statistics, patient polls, and independent research the Netherlands ranks at or near the best health care system of 32 European countries.
 In 2009, Health Consumer Powerhouse research director, Dr. Arne Bjornberg, commented:

 About 2.7% of the doctors are from overseas, as compared with the United Kingdom, where almost 30% are.